aptabase/aptabase-electron/README.md

 exposeAptabase();
 ```

-Afterwards you can use the `trackEvent` function, but this time from the `@aptabase/electron/renderer` package:
+Afterwards you can use the `trackEvent` function from the `@aptabase/electron/renderer` package:

 ```js
 import { trackEvent } from "@aptabase/electron/renderer";